Meet OurSurgical Team

 RealSelf user grace415

-Our plastic surgeons perform breast augmentation revision procedures at our Stonegate Plastic Surgery Center, a private, fully accredited, modern surgical facility adjacent to our Round Rock offices.
-The techniques used in your breast implant revision depend on the reasons you’re undergoing the procedure.
-These techniques may include one or all of the following:
+Our plastic surgeons perform breast augmentation revision procedures at our Stonegate Plastic Surgery Center, a private, fully accredited, modern surgical facility adjacent to our Round Rock office.

-Here’s a look into what to expect as you recuperate:
+Here’s a look at what to expect as you recuperate:

 A breast lift raises and reshapes breasts that sag.
 If you have mild sagging, breast implants may be enough to fill out your breasts.
-If your breasts currently sag, a breast lift is likely necessary to give you the beautiful shape you want.
+If your breasts sag significantly, a breast lift is likely necessary to give you the beautiful shape you want.

-Because pregnancy and breastfeeding are likely to change the size and shape of your breasts, our surgeons recommend delaying revision surgery until after you are done having babies.
-If you do not plan to become pregnant in the near future, it’s perfectly safe to have breast surgery.
+Pregnancy and breastfeeding after breast revision surgery are generally safe, and your implants will not harm your baby or affect your ability to carry a pregnancy.
+However, because pregnancy and breastfeeding are likely to change the size and shape of your breasts, our surgeons recommend delaying elective revision surgery until after you are done having babies.
+That said, if you’re not planning to become pregnant in the near future, it’s reasonable to move forward with your procedure.

-To discuss your breast augmentation revision options with one of our board-certified plastic surgeons at either our Round Rock or Austin office, request a consultation using the online form.
-Or call us at (512) 244-1439 to schedule an appointment.
+Whether you’re experiencing physical concerns or simply ready for a change, the team at Synergy Plastic Surgery is here to help.
+To discuss your breast augmentation revision options with one of our board-certified plastic surgeons in Austin, West Lake Hills, Round Rock, and Lakeway, request a consultation or call us at (512) 244-1439 to schedule an appointment.

 View all Breast Augmentation Revision posts